central cascades washington enchantments

 Bucket list photos from a wonderful backpacking trip to the Enchantments

 The Enchantments, three hours east of Seattle, are full of alpine lakes, rugged peaks, and endless beauty.
 Even though it’s a 22+ mile hike with a significant incline, it’s a sought-after place.
 It’s also why they have a stringent permitting process to help limit visitors’ impact on the terrain.
-Over 23,000 people a year apply for permits for backpacking the enchantments, with only a few hundred getting the ‘Core Zone,’ which is the most stunning part of it.

 Below is an Enchantments backpacking photo journey through the 22-mile trail with over 10,000 feet of elevation change.
 It’s not for the intro hiker or backpacker but for those with experience hiking long distances; it’s one you’ll never forget.